Kylee7/Synaptic/README.md

 ## 🌟 What is Synaptic?

-Synaptic is the world's first **Decentralized AI Memory Connection Protocol** that solves the fundamental problem of AI memory fragmentation.
+Synaptic is the world's first **Decentralized AI MCP** that solves the fundamental problem of AI memory fragmentation.
 Instead of your conversations and insights being trapped in isolated AI platforms, Synaptic creates a unified, encrypted, and user-owned memory layer that works across all AI tools.

 ### 🎯 Core Problems We Solve